waldur/waldur-docs/docs/user-guide/organization_and_project_management.md

     - User must have an account in Waldur instance.

 1. Select your home organization.
-2. Click on "Add project".
+2. Under the "Project" tab, click on "Add project".
 3. Fill the necessary fields (fields marked with * are mandatory).

     - Project name - The original title of the project.
     - Project description - A brief description about the project.
     - OECD FoS code - OECD science field code ([more info](https://joinup.ec.europa.eu/collection/eu-semantic-interoperability-catalogue/solution/field-science-and-technology-classification/about))
-    - End date - this is the end date for using the computational resources.
+    - Start date - once reached, marks the date when prepared user invitations are sent out and triggers the processing of previously made resource orders.
-    - Project image - Profile picture for the project (optional).
+    - End date – once reached, triggers the creation of termination orders for the existing resources.
+If the resources have already been terminated by this time, the project will be removed.
+The date is inclusive.

 ![type:video](img/create_project.mp4)